This text is translated into Russian by google automatic human level neural machine.

 Photo: Polar poppy in the cleared area of Wrangel Island.
 Alexander Krasnov.

 Ecotourism in the Wrangel Island nature reserve began to develop back in the 90, but he found a great response right now.
 People - both foreigners and our compatriots - are more resolutely sent to distant extreme tours.
 People often take professional photo equipment on a trip and take amazing photos with them, which then fly around the world.

-Now we have 9 ecological routes, the most popular of them - roundabout around the island by ship.
+Now we have 9 ecological routes, the most popular of which is the circular one around the island by boat.
 Tours are organized by Travel Pacific and Pacific Network.
-Due to the inaccessibility of the island, travel must be planned in advance, because it is very expensive to bring tourists to the Arctic.
-Tourist ships come from the end of July to the end of September, and, if weather and ice conditions permit, they approach the Wrangel island, land passengers on the shore for walks and sightseeing, and also approach the protected island of Herald.
-At the beginning of the tourist season, the island does not always manage to break through, and sometimes almost no ice remains towards its end.
-Clothing for travel is needed not just warm, but wind and moisture.
-You need to be prepared both mentally and physically, because in a day there can be several landings for long walks.
-Fortunately, energetic, inquisitive, conscious guests come to the reserve, able to appreciate the fragile beauty of the Russian Arctic.
+Due to the inaccessibility of the island, travel must be planned in advance, as it is very costly to bring tourists to the Arctic.
+Tourist ships arrive from the end of July to the end of September, and, if the weather and ice conditions permit, they approach Wrangel Island, disembark passengers for walks and inspection, and also approach the protected Herald Island.
+At the beginning of the tourist season, it is not always possible to get to the island, and sometimes there is almost no ice left by the end.
+Clothes for travel need not just warm, but wind and moisture protection.
+You need to be prepared both mentally and physically, because in a day there can be several landings ashore for long walks.
+Fortunately, the reserve is visited by energetic, curious, conscientious guests who can appreciate the fragile beauty of the Russian Arctic.

 Photo: A ship with tourists.
 H. & J. Elston